Arsen Tomsky: Non-profit activities

 Since 2012, the non-profit educational project Beginit has been operating under Tomsky's patronage, initially known as BeginIT, which taught the basics of programming to children from remote rural schools and orphanages.
 As of 2022, the project reached over 120 schools and orphanages in 13 countries.
 In 2023, the program evolved into Beginit, focusing on developing social leadership in youth from remote communities.

 The Sinet Spark project fund began operating in 2020, with its budget supported by several sources, including Tomsky's personal contributions.
 In 2021, Sinet Spark provided financial assistance to combat forest fires in Yakutia.
 Subsequently, the organization launched a project to study the causes of these fires and reduce their occurrence, not only in Yakutia but around the world.

 Also in 2020, Tomsky launched the non-profit Star Team program, aimed at helping schoolchildren and students gain admission to the best universities in the world.

 In November 2021, the entrepreneur announced the launch of the Supernovas non-profit football project.
 The project identifies individuals who wish to become coaches and helps them establish football schools for children in small towns within their local areas.
 All football lessons are free of charge, with the coaches' work funded by Supernovas.
-Currently, Supernovas operates in Egypt, Ghana, Kenya, Colombia, Chile, and Kazakhstan.
+As of 2024, Supernovas operates in Egypt, Ghana, Kenya, Colombia, Chile, and Kazakhstan.

 On Tomsky's initiative, the Alternativa Film Awards were launched in 2023 as a global non-profit initiative aimed at supporting emerging filmmakers from Asia.
 The award focuses on socially significant films, with the jury evaluating works not only for their artistic qualities but also for their relevance to society.

 Another of Tomsky's initiatives is the creation of an innovative startup called FluentaAI, designed to help people with a stutter.
 This software converts their whispers into natural speech without stuttering during online calls.
-As a result, FluentaAI has been integrated with video conferencing apps.
+As a result, FluentaAI has been integrated with video conferencing apps such as Zoom, Google Meet, Microsoft Teams.